virendra2000/Phone-Number-Information-Extractor/README.md

 ## License

-### This project is licensed under the MIT License - see the LICENSE file for details.
+### This project is licensed under the Apache License Version 2.0, January 2004 - see the LICENSE file for details.

 ### Feel free to modify this content as per your project's specifics.